-31 March 2014 £000 31 March 2015 £000
+31 March 2015 £000 31 March 2016 £000

-386 476

-402 627

-1,750 1,905
+Three to six months 476 478

+Six months to one year 627 544

+More than one year 1,905 2,130

-2,538 3,008
+3,008 3,152

-386 402 1,750

 Liquidity risk

 As the Authority has ready access to borrowings from the Public Works Loans Board (PWLB), there is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
 Instead, the risk is that the Authority will be bound to replenish a significant proportion of its borrowings at a time of unfavourable interest rates.
 The strategy is to ensure the maturity profile is as smooth as possible through a combination of careful planning of new loans taken out and (where economically advantageous to do so) making early repayments.